Call Us: (02) 8880 9037

 Aesthetic Ideals

-Cultural preferences for certain nose shapes can strongly influence the popularity of cosmetic procedures.
+Cultural preferences for certain nose shapes can strongly influence the popularity of cosmetic medical procedures.
 In the United States and Europe, rhinoplasty is highly demanded to achieve aRomanorrefinednose, which aligns with classical beauty standards of a straight bridge and a delicate tip.
 Conversely, in Asian countries, enhancing the nasal bridge and reducing nostril size are common goals aligning with different beauty standards, favouring a moreWesternappearance.

 Cultural Resilience and Change